 Get in touch with your Avian veterinarian or an exotic pet emergency clinic to discuss the situation.
 Follow the experts advise.

 Continue to monitor your bird every 15 minutes during waking hours and take your bird to the clinic should the situation worsen.
-This activates liver involvement which can contribute to a complicating factor called Systemic Inflammatory Response Syndrome (SIRS).

 Both acute and chronic pain activate immune system messengers in your pet and inflammatory process.
 The more intense the pain and the longer the duration, the worse the damage.